 .jpeg)

-Rayhana Washington, LMHC
+Rayhana Stephens-Jones, LMHC

 Hello, my name is Rayhana Washington and I am a Licensed Mental Health Counselor in MA.
 I am passionate about helping individuals to achieve clarity and regulation, particularly as they navigate life transitions.
 I have experience supporting individuals in understanding and processing challenging family dynamics, breaking relationship cycles, setting boundaries, learning to prioritize self, divorce, parenting, anxiety, and depression amongst other things.
 I specialize in teaching my clients how to manage stress, improve relationships, enhance performance, and identifying triggers/patterns in their life that no longer serve them.